scverse/scvi-tools/README.md

 >
 > _Nature Biotechnology_ 2023 Apr 10. doi: [10.1038/s41587-023-01733-8](https://doi.org/10.1038/s41587-023-01733-8).

-[//]: # (numfocus-fiscal-sponsor-attribution)

 scvi-tools is part of the scverse® project ([website](https://scverse.org), [governance](https://scverse.org/about/roles)) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).

 If you like scverse® and want to support our mission, please consider making a tax-deductible [donation](https://numfocus.org/donate-to-scverse) to help the project pay for developer time, professional services, travel, workshops, and a variety of other needs.

 <div align="center">
 <a href="https://numfocus.org/project/scverse">